oras-project/oras/README.md

 [Registries are evolving as Cloud Native Artifact Stores](https://stevelasker.blog/2019/01/25/cloud-native-artifact-stores-evolve-from-container-registries/).
 To enable this goal, Microsoft has donated ORAS as means to enable various client libraries with a way to submit artifacts to [OCI Spec Compliant](https://github.com/opencontainers/image-spec) registires.
 This repo is a staging ground for some yet to be determined upstream home.

 As of Jan 24th, 2019, we're still evolving the library to incorporate annotation support.
 While we're initially testing ORAS with [Helm 3 Registries](https://github.com/helm/community/blob/3689b3202e35361274241dc4ec188e1e6f1a2e53/proposals/helm-repo-container-registry-convergence/readme.md) and [CNAB](https://cnab.io), we're very interested in feedback and contributions for other artifacts.

+*Want to reach the ORAS community and developers?
+Join us in the [CNCF Slack](https://slack.cncf.io/) **#oras** channel*

 ## More Background
 For more background, please see: